 What Are the Symptoms and Side Effects of Neuropathy?

 With so many variations of neuropathy, it makes sense that the side effects and symptoms of the disease differ depending on which part of the body it is situated in.
-What changes most radically however is the speed that these symptoms develop, and this will differ depending on the area that is affected and the type of neuropathy you have.
+What changes most radically, however, is the speed at which these symptoms develop.
+The speed will also vary depending on the area that is affected and the type of neuropathy you have.

 In addition to peripheral neuropathy, here are the other main kinds of neuropathy:

-- Motor neuropathy (damage to the nerves that control movement)
+- Proximal neuropathy (damage to the nerves that control movement)

-- Autonomic neuropathy (damage to the nerves that control certain bodily processes such as blood pressure, digestion, bladder function)
+- Autonomic neuropathy (damage to the nerves that control certain body processes such as blood pressure, digestion, bladder function)

 It is worth mentioning that sufferers of peripheral neuropathy (also known as diabetic nerve pain as well as distal polyneuropathy) will likely have more than one of the aforementioned types of conditions.